rdsq/clai/README.md

 clai gen ollama:gemma3:1b "Hello World"
 ```

+You can also attach an image with `--image patg/to/image.jpg` if the model supports it

 ### Chat

 This is exactly what you would expect.
 Open a chat with a chatbot